per-gron/blackhole/README.markdown

 ## Compiling modules

-Modules are not compiled using the `bh` command.
+Modules are compiled using the `bh` command.

 * `bh compile test.scm` compiles the module found in "test.scm".
 * `bh compile -r test.scm` compiles the module found in